XiekangZhang/everything_about_python/pytorch/yolo/README.md

 # Yolo Tutorial
 https://docs.ultralytics.com/
+- YOLO as a real-time object detector.
+- In machine learning terms, we can say all objects are detected via a single algorithm run.
+It's done by dividing an image into a grid and predicting bounding boxes and class probabilities for each cell in a grid.
+- a non-maximum suppression algorithm is applied to select the best bounding box for a given object.
+- two stage object detectors: find interest parts, then classify.
+However, yolo is one stage object detector.
 - One key feature of YOLOv8 is its extensibility.
 It is designed as a framework that supports all previous versions of YOLO, making it easy to switch between different versions and compare their performance.